jlincodes/budget-breakdown-calculator/README.md

 # Basic Budget Calculator

-## Extra to-dos:
-- [x] Make it work if I accidentally clear an input field.
-(I did that, and it told me that my guilt-free spending was NaN.)
-- [ ] It would be awesome to see the chart grouped initially by category (Fixed Expenses, Investments/Savings, Variable Expenses, Guilt-free Spending), then show a detailed graph for each section.
-- [ ] Alternatively, you could show several charts based on the same data.
-Where you've already learned how to make the doughnut chart, I imagine that this would be fairly simple for you to implement.
-- [ ] I want to see some bolder styling, overall.
-For data-viz projects, I'm a big fan of dashboard tiles (if you do a google image search for 'dashboard' or 'dashboard tiles', you might find something to inspire your design).
-- [x] Make sure to get hover styles on your clickable elements (Eli is a stickler about this.
-It should respond to user actions.)

-# Basic Budget Calculator

 ### Background and Overview

 Budgeting can be intimidating.
 One could use an already existing budgeting application service, such as Mint or You Need a Budget, but that would require an account creation, linking up one's banking account, etc. Another alternative would be to use a spreadsheet to keep log expenses, but spreadsheets and formulas can be intimidating to the average user.